vickz84259/XKCD/README.md

 Tasks
 -------
+- [ ] Add concurrency to speed up the project
 - [ ] Create option to download comic by their number
 - [ ] Have somebody be able to download comic between a certain specific period
 - [ ] Create way to view the comics offline on browser via flask framework